Monilinia fructigena: Environment and management

 In a study conducted over a period of four years by Holb and Scherm (2007), it was reasonably concluded that the use of integrated management along with inorganic insecticides attributed a lower infection rate (6.4%) than plots using just organic insecticides (20.1%).
-With Monilinia fructigena, it is important to note that primary infection of the pathogen occurs through wounds; vector control may be a more logical route of attempting to control the fungus.
+With Monilinia fructigena, primary infection of the pathogen occurs through wounds; vector control may be a more logical route of attempting to control the fungus.
 It was also found that certain fungicides, namely pyraclostrobin and boscalid, applied after spring bloom were effective against Monilinia fructigena as a means of combating primary infection.
 Conidia produced by Monilinia fructigena are also spread by the wind in times of high temperatures and low relative humidity; conidia can also be spread by rain drops.
 When spores are spread by rain dislodging the conidia, the added water also provides a supply of moisture for germination and mycelial development.